dadooda/git-sandbox/README.md

 Cheers!
 -------

-All sorts of feedback is highly appreciated.
+Feedback of any kind is highly appreciated.

 &mdash; Alex Fortuna, &copy; 2015